-Book of Mormon Publication Site, Palmyra, New York
+Book of Mormon Historic Publication Site, Palmyra, NY

 Five editions of the Book of Mormon were published during the lifetime of the Prophet Joseph Smith.
 The first of those was printed and bound at the press of Egbert B. Grandin in Palmyra, New York.
 Five thousand copies were printed in that first edition for a cost of $3000, financed by Martin Harris.